The standard for descriptive cataloguing in Libraries Australia is Resource Description and Access (RDA).

-Resource Description and Access (RDA) is the descriptive cataloguing standard that has replaced AACR2.
+Resource Description and Access (RDA) has replaced AACR2.

-- RDA is better at catering for digital resources and for resources with multiple characteristics, and will provide more guidance on the creation of authority headings
+is better at catering for digital resources and for resources with multiple characteristics, and provides more guidance on the creation of authority headings

-- RDA is compatible with a range of encoding schemas, such as MODS, Dublin Core, ONIX and MARC, which will allow library catalogue records to be integrated with those produced by other metadata communities
+is compatible with a range of encoding schemas, such as MODS, Dublin Core, ONIX and MARC, allowing library catalogue records to be integrated with those produced by other metadata communities

-- RDA facilitates the clustering of bibliographic records for different editions, translations or formats of a work, and the more meaningful presentation of data to users
+facilitates the clustering of bibliographic records for different editions, translations or formats of a work, and more meaningful presentation of data to users

-- RDA is a web-based product, which will enable cataloguers to view different levels of completeness of the code, move between related instructions using hyperlinks, and integrate their own institutional policies
+is a web-based product, enabling cataloguers to view different levels of completeness of the code, move between related instructions using hyperlinks, and integrate their own institutional policies

-- RDA is a transitional stepping stone that requires only small changes to catalogue records but moves the metadata in catalogues much closer to full utilisation of FRBR models
+is a transitional stepping stone that requires only small changes to catalogue records but moves the metadata in catalogues much closer to full utilisation of FRBR models.

 Changes to Libraries Australia to support RDA